Clu-Codes/something-special/README.md

   ## Description
-  An application provides a service for users to be able to easily access a community forum for event-related decorations.  *STILL ADDING*
+  An application provides a service for users to be able to easily access a community forum for event-related decorations.  *In Progress*

   ## Table of Contents